 Gusha Pro offers giclée print services including the manufacture of acrylic 'glass' face mounted prints, canvas printing & stretching, giclée art paper printing, and photo print and artwork repair work.

 Frequently Asked Questions

 Yes we can provide tracking numbers.

 Print only photo and art paper printing has turnaround of 1-2 days.
 Larger orders and/or larger prints may take 4-5 days.
-Turnaround time for canvas prints is 7-10 days.
-Acrylic face mounts have a two week turnaround.
+Turnaround time for canvas prints is 7-14 days.
+Acrylic face mounts have a 2-3 week turnaround.